CHOOSING YOUR LAYERS

 So many options!
 Where to start?

-But we also know when you break it down into baby steps, it all comes together much more simply than you might expect.
+But we also know that when you break it down into baby steps, it all comes together much more simply than you might expect.

 C’mon rebel, let’s figure this out…